Utopia (book): Influence

 During the opening scene in the film A Man for All Seasons, Utopia is mentioned in a conversation.
-The alleged amorality of England's priests is compared to that of the more highly principled behaviour of the fictional priests in More's Utopia when a character observes wryly that "every second person born in England is fathered by a priest."
+The alleged amorality of England's priests is compared to that of the more highly principled behaviour of the fictional priests in More's Utopia when characters observe that "In this country, every second bastard born is fathered by a priest.
+In Utopia that could never be.
+Why?
+There, the priests are very holy.
+Therefore very few."

 In 2006, the artist Rory Macbeth inscribed all 40,000 words on the side of an old electricity factory in Norwich, England.